Effective learning is accompanied by high dimensional and efficient representations of neural activity: Online Methods

-On each trial of the experiment, participants were presented with two shapes side by side on the screen and asked to choose the shape with the higher monetary value in an effort to maximize the total amount of money in their bank.
-The shape values on a given trial were independently drawn from a Gaussian distribution with mean equal to the true monetary value and the standard deviation equal to \$0.50.
+On each trial of the experiment, participants were presented with two shapes side-by-side on the screen and asked to choose the shape with the higher monetary value in an effort to maximize the total amount of money in their bank.
+Feedback (explicit or implicit) was given based on their response (Fig. \ref{fig:expt}b).
+The shape values on a given trial were independently drawn from a Gaussian distribution with mean equal to the true monetary value and the standard deviation equal to \$0.50 (Fig. \ref{fig:expt}a).
 This variation in the trial-specific value of a shape was incorporated in order to ensure that participants thought about the shapes as having worth, as opposed to simply associating a number or label with each shape.
+The average accuracy in selecting the shape with the highest mean value at each trial gradually improved over the course of the experiment, increasing from approximately 50\% (chance) in the first few trials to approximately 95\% in the final few trials.